 When a relationship ends, it’s natural to want to make sense of what happened so we can move on.
 But when you’re not sure what caused the break-up, or when a break-up happens so suddenly many of us can’t help but keep dwelling on it.
-People will tell you “Learn from it and get over it” but it’s not as easy as it seems because you feel empty inside.
-You feel you can’t learn from your mistakes because you don’t even know what those mistakes are.
+Even when people tell you “Learn from it and get over it”, it’s not as easy as it seems because you it feels like you can’t learn from your mistakes because you don’t even know what those mistakes are.
 This is why many of us seek break-up closure.

-It sucks, but the reality is that your ex has the right to end a relationship they don’t want to be in anymore.
-It even sucks more that your ex doesn’t owe you an explanation for why they broke up with you.
+And while the reality is that your ex has the right to end a relationship they don’t want to be in anymore, it sucks that most avoidants don’t feel that they owe an ex an explanation for why they broke up with them.
 It would nice to have answers and have a good, goodbye but this is the realty of a relationship with someone with an avoidant attachment style.
 They just don’t want to talk about the break-up.

 A healthy closure conversation accepts that right or wrong the break-up happened and now it’s time for both of you to peacefully move on.
 If handled properly, a closure conversation can actually end up being a cathartic, fun and happy experience of sharing good memories and jokes.

 Sometimes though, contacting an ex for closure can end up making you feel worse than the break-up.
 Your ex’s reasons for the break-up may be something you don’t want to hear, don’t believe or have a hard time accepting.

 Instead of closure you find yourselves arguing about why the reasons couldn’t be true, trying to make the other take blame and saying things about the other that are hurtful.